SOURABHMISHRA5221/YoutubeVideoChatBotLLM/README.md

 2. Interact with the chatbot through the provided interface.

 ## Configuration
-- Ensure you have the necessary API keys and access tokens for Langchain, Cohere, and other services.
-- Update the `config.json` file with your credentials.
+- Make sure to add .env file.
+Ensure that the .env file contains the correct values for:
+- MODEL_URL (the URL for your LLama3 or Ollama model)
+- COHERE_API_KEY (your API key for Cohere embeddings)

 ## Acknowledgements
 - Langchain